EwingKang/rpicam-cpp/README.md

 # raspicam-cpp
 A C++ wrapper for Raspberry PI camera library, including callbacks, streaming, and encoding.
+It can dump accurate timestamp from ISP (Image signal processor) within the RPi4's Broadcom BCM2711 CPU.
+This is intended to be used as the source for sensor fusion project such as VIO, V-SLAM, etc...

 # Dependencies
 This library is intended to be used as a submodule of other projects.
 However, it still can be compile with some modification.
 You can include this repo as submodule with cmake `add_subdirectory()` function.